vmware-clarity/ng-clarity/projects/angular/clarity.api.md

 // @public (undocumented)
 export class ClrModal implements OnChanges, OnDestroy {
-    // Warning: (ae-forgotten-export) The symbol "ScrollingService" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "ModalStackService" needs to be exported by the entry point index.d.ts constructor(_scrollingService: ScrollingService, commonStrings: ClrCommonStringsService, modalStackService: ModalStackService);
     // (undocumented)